Here are some links that I have found to be helpful about the syrupmaking process and other syrup issues.

 How to Tap your Maple Trees (the right way) by WT Farm Girl, 21 min.
 My comment: occasionally slow moving but has good information.
 I also noticed that she pounds the spiles into the tree with great effort; they should just be tapped in with a hammer until they are snug.
 (That's why they are called taps, not pounds.)
 Eventually she will have to remove that spile at the end of the season.

 How to Make Syrup/Black Walnut Syrup Tastes Better by Deborah and Michael, 15 min.
-I include this video because Missouri has extensive walnut tree resources.
+This video was made in another state; I include this video because Missouri has extensive walnut tree resources.

 University of Vermont (UVM Extension) has significant commercial interest in their maple industry and has produced numerous YouTube videos on various topics; you can find them easily.